-CRT HRS:2 LEC HRS:1 LAB HRS:2 OTH HRS:0 This physical activity course focuses on the advanced knowledge and applications of aerobic dance training, including a combination of advanced moves and the integration of various types of aerobic dance.
+Aerobic Dance II CRT HRS:2 LEC HRS:1 LAB HRS:2 OTH HRS:0 This physical activity course focuses on the advanced knowledge and applications of aerobic dance training, including a combination of advanced moves and the integration of various types of aerobic dance.
 Emphasis is placed on safety, enhanced skill development, advanced training/conditioning regimens, fitness evaluations, exploring associated educational resources, and developing choreographed routines.
-Promoting the activity as an enjoyable, practical and viable lifelong fitness or recreational endeavor is stressed.
-Prerequisite: KINE 1210 or permission from the Instructor.
+Promoting the activity as an enjoyable, practical and viable life-long fitness or recreational endeavor is stressed.

-#KINE 1249 Ballet Folklorico I
+Ballet Folklorico I

 CRT HRS:2 LEC HRS:1 LAB HRS:2 OTH HRS:0 This introductory dance course focuses on fundamental knowledge, skill and applications of Mexican Folklorico dance.
 Students are introduced to Mexican Folklorico dance techniques, individual skills, and movement fundamentals.
 The course offers attainment of vocabulary, knowledge and skill development in classical Cecchetti ballet technique at the beginning level.
 It is designed to develop posture, hand positioning, feet positioning, body isolations and overall coordination.
 These ballet skills will be incorporated in Mexican Folklorico dance.
 Emphasis is placed on safety, cognitive, reinforcing and integrating the components of fitness/wellness, and exploring associated educational resources.
 The course promotes the discipline as an enjoyable, practical and viable life-long fitness or recreational endeavor.
-Prereauisite: None.